selab-gatech/AutoRestTest/README.md

   </a>
 </p>

-The program uses OpenAI's cutting-edge LLMs for natural-language processing during the creating of the reinforcement learning tables and graph edges.
+The program uses LLMs for natural-language processing during the creation of the reinforcement learning tables and graph edges.
+AutoRestTest supports any LLM from an OpenAI-API compatible provider, including OpenAI, OpenRouter, Azure OpenAI, and local models (LocalAI, LM Studio, vLLM, Ollama, etc.).

 > [!Important]
-> An OpenAI API key is required to use the software.
-The key can be obtained
-> from [OpenAI's API website](https://openai.com/index/openai-api/).
-The cost for software per execution is linearly
+> An API key from your chosen LLM provider is required.
+The cost per execution depends on your provider and model choice.
-> dependent on the number of available operations with the API.
-For reference, when testing the average API with
-> ~15 operations, the cost was approximately $0.1.
+> For reference, when testing an average API with ~15 operations using GPT-4o-mini, the cost was approximately $0.1.

 ## Installation